 Journal of Sports Medicine and Physical Fitness

-Patras, Kostas; Ziogas, Giorgos; Ristanis, Stavros; Tsepis, Elias; Tsiaras, Vasilis; Stergiou, Nicholas; and Georgoulis, Anastasios D., "Endurance markers are related with local neuromuscular response for the intact but not for the ACL reconstructed leg during high intensity running" (2011).
+Patras, Kostas; Ziogas, Giorgos; Ristanis, Stavros; Tsepis, Elias; Tsiaras, Vasilis; Stergiou, Nikolaos; and Georgoulis, Anastasios D., "Endurance markers are related with local neuromuscular response for the intact but not for the ACL reconstructed leg during high intensity running" (2011).
 Journal Articles.
 98.